mamedev/mame/docs/source/techspecs/luareference.rst

 machine.debugger (read-only)
-    The :ref:`debugger manager <luareference-debug-manager>` for the current emulation session, or ``nil`` if the debugger is not enabled. machine.natkeyboard (read-only)
+    The :ref:`debugger manager <luareference-debug-manager>` for the current emulation session, or ``nil`` if the debugger is not enabled. machine.options (read-only)
-    Gets the :ref:`natural keyboard manager <luareference-input-natkbd>`, used for controlling keyboard and keypad input to the emulated system. machine.options (read-only)
     The user-specified :ref:`options <luareference-core-emuopts>` for the
     current emulation session.